 Advisory Board.
-On March 11, 2019, the Board formed an Advisory Board to provide thoughts, advice, and non-binding recommendations to our Board.
+In March 2019, the Board formed an Advisory Board to provide thoughts, advice, and non-binding recommendations to our Board.
+The Advisory Board is viewed as a resource that supports the Board by providing expert insight which complements the knowledge, understanding, and strategic thinking of the Board.
+The Advisory Board is not a Board committee or otherwise a part of the Board.

 The Board may appoint up to six members to the Advisory Board with terms of three years.
-Advisory Board members shall receive compensation for their services as determined by the Board in its sole discretion.
+Advisory Board members receive compensation for their services as determined by the Board in its sole discretion.
 Members of the Advisory Board may include possible future Board members, former Board members, and other individuals whom the Board determines may be able to provide valuable insight.
-The Board appointed Albert Nahmad's daughter, Valerie Schimel, age 41, to the Advisory Board on March 11, 2019.
-Ms. Schimel is founder and Chief Executive Officer of Munchkin Fun LLC, a digital media company launched in 2012 to help Florida families spend quality time together.
-Ms. Schimel also serves as President of the Albert H. and Jane D. Nahmad Foundation, which supports education and youth development in Miami-Dade County, Florida.
-The Board is currently considering additional persons for appointment to the Advisory Board.
+Members of the Advisory Board include: